-Hopkinsville's annual leaf collection will begin Thursday, November 1, 2018 and continue through January 31, 2019.
+Hopkinsville's annual leaf collection will begin Monday, November 2, 2020 and continue through January 31, 2021.
 As part of the program, leaves will be collected by large vacuum trucks that cross each section of the city, making two complete passes through each neighborhood and multiple passes on major thoroughfares.
+Both passes of leaf collection have been completed.

 Again this year, Hopkinsville residents have access to a leaf collection map providing a general outline of the order of leaf collections throughout city neighborhoods.